 No matter the reason people land on your web page, you want to be the reason they stop searching for what they’re looking for.
 Simply adding a button to the bottom of your homepage for joining an email list or unlocking coupon codes can make all the difference in your monthly sales report.

-Bounce rates are through the roof.
+10. Website bounce rates are through the roof

 Your website bounce rate reflects the number of people who leave your homepage without ever visiting another page of your website.